thwerks/NodeJS-Home-Assistant-Framework/README.md

 #### If you have a question, please just open a dialog in the “issue” section so others can benefit from the discussion.

-#### need some small help with the twocolors/esphome-native-api.
-Cannot get outgoing push messages to work, confusion about setState usage, can contribute here https://github.com/twocolors/esphome-native-api/issues/19
+#### I'm currently struggling with twocolors/esphome-native-api.
+Cannot get outgoing push messages to work, confusion about setState usage.
+If you know about this, please contribute here https://github.com/twocolors/esphome-native-api/issues/19

 #### Who am I?